Public Service Loan Forgiveness Employer Toolkit

 Q. Why are submitted forms rejected?

-A: PSLF forms will be rejected if they are incomplete, if the completed information is illegible, or if it does not have a handwritten “wet” signature.
+A: PSLF forms will be rejected if they are incomplete, if the completed information is illegible, or if it does not have a handwritten signature.
+The signature does not have to be an original, but it must have been drawn using a pen or stylus by the Authorized Official; stamps, typed names, or cursive fonts are not accepted.
 Be sure to review the form carefully and complete all the required information.

 A: Employees can submit this form at any time.
 They are encouraged to submit it annually and upon employment separation.